 Haas’ proximity to San Francisco and Silicon Valley make it an ideal choice for MBAs looking for jobs in the technology field.
 The school’s top employers include a range of tech and internet firms, such as Google, eBay, and Adobe.
 Over 32 percent of the school’s MBA class of 2020 went into the technology field.View School Profile

 Tepper offers a robust selection of electives in information technology, as well as an MBA track in “Technology Leadership.”
 The school's recently-launched campus in Silicon Valley will only solidify ties with the tech industry.
-Forth-three percent of the MBA class of 2017 went into the technology industry.View School Profile
+In recent years, between 30 and 40 percent of the school’s MBA cohort have gone into the technology industry.View School Profile

-Information technology is a $70 billion industry in India, and IIM-A students know this: over half of the school’s 2017 PGP-X grads went into the sector.View School Profile
+Information technology is a $70 billion industry in India, and IIM-A students know this: typically, over half of the school’s PGP-X grads go into the sector.View School Profile

 Related MBA News

 MBA Programs for STEM Professionals: On the Rise